DOCS

 • Dutch Auction length - defines how long (in seconds) Dutch auctions should be.
 Dutch auctions are the preferred auction mechanism.
 Read more here.

 • Backing buffer - percentage value that describes how much additional collateral tokens to keep in the BackingManager before forwarding tokens to the RevenueTraders.
 The RevenueTraders here refers to the RToken and RSR traders.
-This allows collateral tokens to be periodically converted into the RToken, which is a more efficient form of revenue production than trading each individual collateral for the desired RToken.
-It also provides a buffer to prevent RSR seizure after trading slippage.
+It provides a buffer to prevent RSR seizure after trading slippage.
 See more info here.

 • Max trade slippage - maximum deviation from oracle prices that any trade (during protocol operations, such as recollateralization auctions) can clear at.
 This is important because it acts as a form of slippage protection.

 • Issuance throttle rate - limits the amount of RTokens that can be issued per hour based on a percentage of the current RToken market cap.
-This matters in the event of an exploit where an attacker tries to redeem RTokens.
-This buys time for users with pause or freeze permissions to temporarily prevent RToken redemptions.
+This matters in the event of an attacker front-running the detection of bad collateral.

 • Issuance throttle amount - similar to the ‘Issuance throttle rate’ above, but rather than being expressed as a percentage, the throttle limit is set as an absolute number of RTokens.
 The maximum of the 2 numbers is used to limit issuance.